 (WordPress Market Share.
 Source: w3techs.com)

-WordPress is so popular, that keeping up with the latest statistics on WordPress is difficult because the information changes so often.
+WordPress is so popular, that keeping up with statistics on WordPress is very difficult because the numbers change so frequently.

 (Source: https://wordpress.org/download/counter)

-Note: The above figures represents only the most recent version of WordPress.
-Around one third of all current users have not yet updated their WP installations to the latest version …
+Note: The above download figures represents only the most recent version of WordPress.
+Around one third of all current users have not yet upgraded their WP installations to the latest version …

 (WP versions currently in use.
 Source: https://wordpress.org/about/stats)

-Even as this article was being written, the number of downloads is already increasing.
-If you click on the link above and visit the WordPress download counter site, you should expect to see a significantly higher download figure … perhaps even a different version, as the WordPress developer team continually updates the software to fix security issues and bugs, and add new or improved features.
+As this post was being written, the number of downloads is already increasing.
+If you were to click on the link above and visit the WordPress download counter site, you should expect to see a significantly higher download figure … perhaps even an updated version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.

-Speaking of updates, WordPress has made available over one hundred new update versions to date …
+Regarding updates, WordPress has made available over one hundred new software versions in its first 11 years of existence …

-(Over 100 new versions of WordPress have been released to date)
+(Over one hundred new versions of WordPress have been made available since 2003)

-An interesting fact, is that all major WordPress updates are traditionally named after Jazz music artists, eg:
+here is an interesting fact: all major WordPress releases are typically named after well-known Jazz music artists, eg:

 - v.2.3 = Dexter Gordon (September 24, 2007),